zhonge/cryodrgn_empiar/README.md

-# EMPIAR inputs for cryoDRGN :snowflake: :dragon: reconstruction
+# :snowflake: :dragon: cryoDRGN reconstruction of EMPIAR datasets

 This repository contains input files and commands for reproducing the cryoDRGN heterogeneous reconstruction experiments in [Zhong et al](https://www.biorxiv.org/content/10.1101/2020.03.27.003871v1).

 Each directory describes one of the analyzed datasets and includes all required inputs for training excluding the particle images, which may be downloaded from [EMPIAR](https://www.ebi.ac.uk/pdbe/emdb/empiar/).
-The commands that were used to preprocess the input files are described in a `README` file in the `inputs` directory:

-`$ ls empiar*/inputs/README`

-The command to train a cryodrgn model is provided as a `run.sh` executable:

-`$ ls empiar*/run.sh`

-The commands provided here are compatible with cryodrgn version `0.3.0b` and has been modified to use updated best practices (e.g. `--zdim 8` instead of `--zdim 10`, real-space particle windowing) and lead to qualitatively identical results (to our knowledge).
+The commands provided here are compatible with cryodrgn version `0.3` and have been slightly modified to use updated best practices (e.g. `--zdim 8` instead of `--zdim 10`, real-space particle windowing) and lead to qualitatively identical results (to our knowledge).
 The exact settings used in the original study can be found in `config.pkl` file associated with the trained models.

-The outputs of the experiments (trained models and reconstructed volumes), which are too large to put in a github repository, can be found on zenodo (link).
+The outputs of the experiments (trained models and reconstructed volumes), which are too large to put in a github repository, can be found on [zenodo](https://doi.org/10.5281/zenodo.4355284).

 ## EMPIAR-10028: Pf80S ribosome